pub struct Shape {

 pub fn validate_json_bytes(&self, json: &Value) -> Vec<ShapeMismatch>

-is to Shape::validate
+Shape::validate_json_bytes is to Shape::validate as

-is to Shape::accepts
+Shape::accepts_json_bytes is to Shape::accepts.

 Sourcepub fn satisfies(&self, other: &Shape) -> bool